-'''

-"2020-09-12" - an absolute date (i.e. the date embargo will be lifted)

-'''

-"Nature Publishing Group standard" - look-up to a policy somewhere (typically 6 months)
+''' "2020-09-12" - an absolute date (i.e. the date embargo will be lifted) "6 months" - a time relative to when the item is accessioned "forever" - an indefinite, or open-ended embargo "local only until 2015" - both a time and an exception (public has no access until 2015, local users OK immediately) "Nature Publishing Group standard" - look-up to a policy somewhere (typically 6 months) '''

-These terms are 'interpreted' by the embargo system to yield a specific date on which the embargo can be removed or 'lifted'., and a specific set of access policies.
+These terms are 'interpreted' by the embargo system to yield a specific date on which the embargo can be removed, or 'lifted', and a specific set of access policies.
 Obviously, some terms are easier to interpret than others (the absolute date really requires none at all), and the 'default' embargo logic understands only the most basic terms (the first and third examples above).
 But as we will see below, the embargo system provides you with the ability to add in your own 'interpreters' to cope with any terms expressions you wish to have.
 This date that is the result of the interpretation is stored with the item and the embargo system detects when that date has passed, and removes the embargo ("lifts it"), so the item bitstreams become available.
 Here is a more detailed life-cycle for an embargoed item: